stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-latest.md

         content: |
           If you want to add another table, click the **Configure another table?** link below the **Specify datetime fields** field.
 Otherwise, move onto the [Sync historical data](#define-historical-sync) section.

-           Stitch doesn't enforace a limit on the number of tables that you can configure for a single integration.
+           Stitch doesn't enforce a limit on the number of tables that you can configure for a single integration.

   - title: "historical sync"
     ## For this, we should note that setting this date will replicate all files in full that have been modified since the date set here